dierksen/dierksen.github.io/README.md

 Google, Amazon, Bottle Rocket, and a couple others.

-Most of my work and professional interests revolve around developer productivity tools, especially things like Bazel, VSCode, and other common workflow items.
+Most of my work and professional interests revolve around developer productivity tools, especially things like Bazel, VSCode, containers, and other common workflow items.
 Mostly, I want to make developers move faster and have a more pleasant time while doing so.

 You can find me at: